broadinstitute/DEL-ML-Refactor/data/MSigma/README.md

 ```
 python ./statistics.py
 ```
 Since there is no filtering and sublibrary in MSigma, it only generates the quantile tables of Zscore for the whole library and Zscore plot for CK1a and CK1d.
+If you just want to reproduce the figure in this step, please just run this step directly from `/home/unix/chengkua/project/DEL-ML-Refactor_dev/data/MSigma` in workstation (gpbd5-975).
+Due to the large file size, the files used to generate figures is not uploaded here

 All the output files are stored under `output/lib_stat`.